bitrat/gallagher-restapi-mobilecredential/README.md

 ## Install and setup Flask

-* Navigate into PyGallRest\env Project folder - install requirements
+* Navigate into gallagher-restapi-mobilecredential\env Project folder - install requirements

 * You will need to create and then populate your .env file (this is a text file with your secrets or other information you want to reference as a variable rather than repeat code - i.e. Gallagher API parent address, Gallagher API key, Email password etc) - the python-dotenv library is used to reference this file during app functioning.
   - GALLAGHER_API="https://127.0.0.1:8904/api"